pauliceia/vgiws/README.md

     - Send:
     - Response: a JSON that contain the features selected.
     - Error codes:
-        - 404: There is no project.
+        - 404 (Not Found): There is no project.
-        - 500: Problem when get a project.
+        - 500 (Internal Server Error): Problem when get a project.
 Please, contact the administrator.
     - Notes:

 - PUT /api/project/create